Rajeshwari-Rudra/GDP1/README.md

 # Administrator Responsibilities
 - The Role of a Administrator is to validate the upcoming features of app and checks whether further modification is necessary or not?
 If so,then Admin gives permissions to developers for further implementation of app.
+- The administrator has access to setting of the application and he has ability to add/edit maps, add/edit quests and user stats.

 # Role of a User
 - A person who can able to access all the information,it can be related to different gaming levels in app i.e primary level ,intermediate level or advanced level or when a player plays the game,he/she can check their individual scores,clues,their current level in that game and can able to see the scores of other players as well to particate more attentively in competition.